Two men looking at graphs on computer

 Today, amid evolving demands from customers, regulators and shareholders, utilities are facing increased pressure to incorporate more renewable energy generation sources into the business and integrate more digital technology into their operations to deliver safe, reliable energy to their customers.
 Power and utility (P&U) companies need to innovate while managing risks, managing their workforce and digitally transforming their back-office functions — and they must have capital free to do so.

-A confluence of challenges for tax and finance functions
+A confluence of challenges

-Repetitive manual tasks and outmoded technology limit what tax and finance functions can achieve.
+Repetitive manual tasks and outmoded technology limit what Tax and Finance functions can achieve.
 Instead of merely focusing on compliance, they could be a source of value, freeing up capital for investment.

-A fit-for-purpose operating model for utility tax and finance functions
+A fit-for-purpose operating model

-Utilities should look broadly across their tax and finance functions now and in the future and address them as a cohesive whole as opposed to siloed competencies.
+Whether to enable greater co-sourcing or leverage new technologies such as GenAI, utilities should look broadly across their tax and finance functions now and in the future and address them as a cohesive whole as opposed to siloed competencies.
 Specifically, companies should:

 3. Determine what to co-source (or outsource).
 Some organizations may decide it’s better to co-source some activities, especially those that are more routine such as completion of tax returns, regulatory filings and data collection.
 It may be that co-sourcing these tasks can be performed at lower costs through centralization or use of third parties.